Issues ...about Change Archive

 The topic of professional learning communities is covered in vol. 4, no. 1, 1994, "Schools as Learning Communities;" vol. 7, no. 1, 1999, "Assessing a School Staff as a Community of Professional Learners;" and vol. 8, no. 2, 2000, "Co-Developers: Partners in a Study of Professional Learning Communities."

-- To get a copy to review of SEDL's instrument "School Professional Staff as Learning Community Questionnaire" (SPSLCQ) discussed in these issues, please send an e-mail to firstname.lastname@example.org.
+- Click here to download a copy of SEDL's instrument "School Professional Staff as Learning Community Questionnaire" (SPSLCQ) discussed in these issues.

 - If you want to administer the SPSLCQ or reproduce it in a print or electronic publication, please fill out and submit an online copyright request form.